valfirst/slf4j-test/src/site/markdown/usage.md

 ### Setting the Log Level on a Logger

 SLF4J Test only stores events for levels which are marked as enabled on the Logger.
-By default all levels are enabled; however, this can be programatically changed on a per logger basis using the following functions:
+By default, all levels are enabled; however, this can be programmatically changed on a per logger basis using the following functions:

     Logger.setEnabledLevels(Level... levels)